Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Preliminaries

-Computing this expression requires iterating over the entire dataset.
+By Bayes rule, the posterior likelihood ratio in Eqs.~\ref{eq:expect2}--\ref{eq:importance} has the exact expression ${\pi(\bphi|\calD)}/{\pi(\btheta|\calD)} = [{\pi(\bphi)}/{\pi(\btheta)}]\prod_j [{\ell(\bphi|\bd_j)}/{\ell(\btheta|\bd_j)}].$ Computing this expression requires iterating over the entire dataset.
 There are various methods to avoid this expensive computation, for instance also using Monte Carlo approximation by sampling data points.
 For large datasets, one can turn to variational approximations.

-\subsection{Correcting variational posteriors}
+\paragraph{Correcting variational posteriors}

 For computational expediency, variational methods are often used in place of MCMC for Bayesian inference, obtaining a variational approximation $\hat{\pi}(\btheta|\calD)$ to the true posterior, where $\hat{\pi}$ lies within a given family of probability distributions.
 In problems where one expects a substantial discrepancy between the true posterior and $\hat{\pi},$ one may correct for this discrepancy by noting that